brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 ## Borrowing some great advice

 Before I give you the particulars, please be aware that I didn’t come up with the most important part of these instructions.
 I simply found it by chance one day and, given its relative obscurity, realized I should share it with my fellow Mac users.
-If you want to see the original, go to “[How to Disable iCloud Desktop &amp; Documents on Mac](https://osxdaily.com/2017/07/06/disable-icloud-desktop-documents-mac/)"—dated July 6, 2017—and search that page for the name “James Howie," because it’s *his* comment, provided over two years after the article’s initial publication, whence this advice sprang.
+If you want to see the original, go to “[How to Disable iCloud Desktop &amp; Documents on Mac](https://osxdaily.com/2017/07/06/disable-icloud-desktop-documents-mac/)”—dated July 6, 2017—and search that page for the name “James Howie,” because it’s *his* comment, provided over two years after the article’s initial publication, whence this advice sprang.
 To Mr. Howie, wherever he is: a huge “thank you,” sir.

 ### Important notes